-The EPA must be completed within an EPA period lasting typically 4 months, after the EPA gateway approval.
+The EPA must be completed within a 4-month period following successful gateway approval.

 A summary of the assessment methods and how Marshall Assessment deliver them has been provided below.
 Further support can be found in the following documents which will be provided as part of our EPA support and customer / Apprentice engagement pack.